pietrogiuffrida/clogger/README.md

 handler names at the last '.', to improve readability of the log.

-CustomoLogger class initialize and configure logging library enabling a small set of preconfigured actions.
+CustomoLogger class can be used to initialize and configure logging library in a smart and easily replicable way.
+It also enable a (small) set of preconfigured actions.

 ## Installation